-Increasing the 2011 audit rate is welfare-improving five years after 2011.
-The estimates imply that a one percentage point increase in 2011 audit rate results in a marginal welfare improvement of \$57,000 by 2015; across all 2,901 hospitals eligible for RAC audit, this is equivalent to a welfare improvement of \$165 million.
-Case (2) shows that absent compliance costs, a higher audit rate is always welfare-improving.
-Comparing cases (1) and (2), the marginal welfare effect by 2015 would be almost 9 times larger (\$512k per hospital) if hospitals did not face any compliance costs.
+Increasing the 2011 audit rate improves welfare five years after 2011.
+The estimates imply that a one percentage point increase in the 2011 audit rate results in a welfare improvement of \$57,000 per hospital by 2015; across all 2,901 hospitals eligible for RAC audit, this is equivalent to a welfare improvement of \$165 million.
+Case (2) shows that absent compliance costs, a higher audit rate always improves welfare as the value of government savings outweighs the monitoring costs.
+Comparing cases (1) and (2), the welfare increase by 2015 would be almost nine times larger (\$512,000 per hospital) if hospitals did not face any compliance costs.
 The gap between the welfare effects in cases (1) and (2) diminishes over time as more savings accrue through deterred admissions.
-Comparing case (1) to case (3), we see that the key to the positive welfare effect is the deterrence of current and future admissions.
-If audits simply collect money back from prior admissions, a higher audit rate is always welfare-reducing, since the reclaimed payments would not cover the compliance costs.
+Comparing case (1) with case (3), we see that the key to the positive welfare effect is the deterrence effect on admissions.
+If audits simply reclaim money back from prior admissions, a higher audit rate always reduces welfare since the reclaimed payments do not cover the compliance costs.